-Thomas Christopher Ralph Anstey, a member of the Bampton Ansteys, was born in Farnborough, Hampshire in 1891 to parents Thomas Henry Anstey (who fought in the Anglo-Zulu War of 1879) and Caroline Alicia de Fonblanque.
-Thomas attended Trinity College, Cambridge University, matriculating in 1911, and then moved to Kensington, London, living at 45 Beaufort Gardens, Kensington with his family in the 1911 Census.
+Thomas Christopher Ralph Anstey, known as Christopher in later life, a member of the Bampton Ansteys, was born in Farnborough, Hampshire on 1 September 1891 to parents Thomas Henry Anstey (who fought in the Anglo-Zulu War of 1879) and Caroline Alicia de Fonblanque.
+He attended Trinity College, Cambridge University, matriculating in 1911, and then moved to Kensington, London, living at 45 Beaufort Gardens, Kensington with his family in the 1911 Census, at the time still a “student“.
 He then became a Second Lieutenant in the Nottinghamshire Sherwood Rangers Yeomanry in 1913.

-By 1914 Thomas had become a Lieutenant for the Sherwood Rangers Yeomanry and at the outbreak of war, became attached to the Nottinghamshire and Derbyshire Mounted Brigade, serving in 1915 as cavalry in Egypt (Service Number: P48805).
-It was during this stint, on 27 May 1915, that Thomas countersigned a postcard for a fellow soldier, signing his name as “T C R Anstey, Lieut SR Yeo“.
+In August 1914, soon after the outbreak of World War One, he was promoted from Second Lieutenant to Lieutenant of the Nottinghamshire Sherwood Rangers Yeomanry, and he soon became attached to the Nottinghamshire and Derbyshire Mounted Brigade, serving in 1915 as Cavalry in Egypt (Service Number: P48805).
+It was during this stint, on 27 May 1915, that he countersigned a postcard for a fellow soldier, signing his name as “T C R Anstey, Lieut SR Yeo“.

 Anybody who would like to add anything to this biography, please contact us at firstname.lastname@example.org.